mbforbes/nlp-corpora-backend/header.md

 # nlp-corpora

+UW NLP maintains a repository of corpora for internal UW use on the UW CSE department fileserver at `/projects/nlp-corpora/`.

+The main purpose of this document is to provide a live, browsable index of all of the corpora.
+Below that are instructions for accessing the corpora and proposing new additions.

+## Live Status

-This document shows the live status of the `/projects/nlp-corpora/` corpus repository.
+Below is the live status of the corpora, updated daily.

-## Status